anvial/juju/docs/reference/hook-command/list-of-hook-commands/relation-model-get.md

 (hook-command-relation-model-get)=
 # `relation-model-get`
 ## Summary
-Get details about the model hosing a related application.
+Gets details about the model housing a related application.

 ## Usage
 ``` relation-model-get [options] ```